Youth Committee Chair 2024-2025: Jeannette Michelson

 Submitted by Jeannette Michelson

-The next meeting of the Youth Committee is on Wednesday February 7, 2024 3:30pm at the Surf City branch of the Ocean County Library for a “Very Valentine Arrangement.”
+The next Youth Committee meeting will be on March19, 2025 3:30pm at the LBI branch the Ocean County Library.

 Photos by Jeannette Michelson (click on images to enlarge)